 This is especially true if you’ve set up your traffic to transit through a different country.

 More users on a single VPN server or stronger encryption can reduce throughput.

-The rate you can download files could decrease to a crawl, and the lag in your League of Legends screen could reach absurd levels.
+The rate you can download files could decrease to a crawl, and the lag in your League of Legends game could increase to high levels.

-Sometimes, VPN configuration is done manually rather than with the aid of dedicated software.
+Sometimes, VPN configuration is done manually on Windows 10 devices rather than with the aid of dedicated software.

 Thankfully, this is not hard at all to accomplish.
 Follow these simple instructions: